Total pageviews

 Midewiwin bimaadiziwin

-The teachings of MIDEWIWIN, the Lodge of Medicine and Ethics of the Anishinaabe People, tell us that each person has a path to follow, called The True Path of Life, a capricious trail with many digressions (dangers and temptations) traveling over four 'hills': infancy, youth, adulthood, old age.
-This trail of life was originally depicted by the ancestors on ancient, sacred birchbark scrolls, as a stylized path with seven or nine digressions or lines leading from life’s main trail.
-Kept safely within the caches of the Mide spiritual practices, the teachings of the True Path of Life have been passed down to many Mideg for many centuries.
+The teachings of MIDEWIWIN, the Lodge of Medicine and Ethics of the Anishinaabe People, convey that each individual has a path to follow, known as The True Path of Life.
+This path is unpredictable, with numerous detours (dangers and temptations) that traverse four 'hills': infancy, youth, adulthood, and old age.
+Originally illustrated by ancestors on ancient, sacred birchbark scrolls, this life path is shown as a stylized trail with seven or nine detours or lines branching off from the main trail.
+Preserved within the caches of the Mide spiritual practices, the teachings of the True Path of Life have been handed down to many Mideg over the centuries.

-MIDEWIWIN tells us that the concept of mino-bimaadiziwin, to live a good way of life, must be our central goal.
-This mino-bimaadiziwin cannot be achieved without obtaining spiritual power from the manidoog or manitu's ('spirits') and aadizoogaanag ('our grandfathers' or spirit-helpers), who inhabit all layers of the universe and sometimes visit us in dreams and visions.
-In the same context, reciprocal responsibilities and mutual obligations, not only between humans, but also in connection with all life forces and beings of the world, should always be taken for granted.
+The MIDEWIWIN teaches that the concept of mino-bimaadiziwin, living a good life, should be our primary aim.
+Achieving this mino-bimaadiziwin requires gaining spiritual power from the manidoog or manitu's ('spirits') and aadizoogaanag ('our grandfathers' or spirit-helpers), who reside in all layers of the universe and sometimes appear to us in dreams and visions.
+Additionally, reciprocal responsibilities and mutual obligations, not only among humans but also in relation to all life forces and beings in the world, should always be assumed.

 _______________________________________________________________________________